Department of Multicultural Women's and Gender Studies

 WS 3063.
 Women in Politics.
 Impact of gender on power and influence in society; political socialization, participation, and leadership of women; women's political issues and movements.
 Prerequisite: Three hours of government or consent of instructor.
 Three lecture hours a week.
 Credit: Three hours.

 WS 3073.
 Literature by Women.
 Advanced examination of literature by women.
 Organized by theme, topic, or genre.
+May be repeated when topic varies.
 Prerequisite: 9 hours of English.
 Three lecture hours a week.
 Credit: Three hours.

 WS 3083.
 Ethics and Feminism.
 A comprehensive study of the literature, principles, and linguistic impact of contemporary ethics with special emphasis on the origins, authors, and audiences related to feminist philosophy.
 Three lecture hours a week.
 Credit: Three hours.